ChinaNetCloud/nc-backup-py/README.md

 -Project name: nc-backup-py.

--Executable Modules:
+-Executable Script:

-+backup.py: Main script that can execute and control other scripts execution (needs arguments) +compression.py: compression script (needs arguments) +encryption.py Encryption and decryption script. (needs arguments) +filesbackup.py does backups of filesets with exclusions (needs arguments) +storage.py connects and saves files to different storages (done local and AWS S3). (needs arguments)
++ backup.py: Main script that can execute and control other scripts execution (needs arguments)
++ compression.py: compression script (needs arguments)
++ encryption.py Encryption and decryption script. (needs arguments)
++ filesbackup.py does backups of filesets with exclusions (needs arguments)
++ storage.py connects and saves files to different storages (done local and AWS S3). (needs arguments)
++ MySQl backup.

--Pending modules:
+-Pending Scripts:

-+mysql
-+mongo
-+reporting
++ mongo
++ reporting
-+OSS storage
++ OSS storage
-+snapshots for different storages.
++ snapshots for different storages.
-+clean up scripts for local and remote files.
++ clean up scripts for local and remote files.
-+Windows compatibility:
++ Windows compatibility:
-+Active directory backup
++ Active directory backup
-+ms-sql backup.
++ ms-sql backup.

+-We also have available a module feature in the configs available through configuration as well. current modules:
++ tools/size_calculation.py: Size calculation

+-Tools: every module or script include or make use of a set of tools included in tools folder.
++ date_str_utils.py
++ filesystem_handling
++ os_works
++ requests_utils
++ size calculation (This is also a module)

 Requirements:
 -